vincent-margiotta/dotfiles/README.md

-Next I tried [GNU Stow](https://www.gnu.org/software/stow/), which is almost perfect except that I disliked that the source dotfiles (ie, the configuration files contained within this repository) had to named in their hidden form.
-Some versions of GNU Stow support the `--dotfile` flag, which transform the source files named like `dot-` to its "hidden" form.
+Next I tried [GNU Stow](https://www.gnu.org/software/stow/), which is almost perfect except that I disliked that the source dotfiles (ie, the configuration files contained within this repository) had to be named in their hidden form.
+Some versions of GNU Stow support the `--dotfile` flag, which transforms the source files named like `dot-` to their "hidden" form.
 Unfortunately, it appeared that this transformation only applied to the basename, which means if there are any other parts of the filepath that should be hidden, then they need to be named as such in the source repository (ie, this repository).
 For example